 - best powerful rotary tool (in my opinion)

-- is quiet
+- it is quiet

 - ideal to craft miniatures AND (light) chores around the house (I’ve seen a lot of people saying that this tool is also great for trimming their dogs’ nails)

-The Bad.
+The Bad

 - there seem to be some issues with the lock button